-SFGate recently did a photo tribute to the Seals and Seals Stadium.
+The SF Chronicle did a photo tribute a few years ago to the Seals and Seals Stadium.

 Lefty O'Doul was inducted into the The Shrine of Eternals at the Baseball Reliquary in 2013.
 The Baseball Reliquary is a nonprofit, educational organization located in Southern California that is dedicated to fostering an appreciation of American art and culture through the context of baseball history.

-NEWS: Lefty O' Doul's restaurant has lost their lease and will be closing for an indefinite period on February 1, 2017, not February 3 as the article indicates.
-They hope to reopen this fall at a new location near to the current one.
+NEWS: Lefty O' Doul's restaurant lost their lease this past February and is closed for an indefinite period.
+They hope to reopen this fall at a new location near to the old one.